Ischaemic Stroke

 • Alternative: aspirin 75mg OD

-If the patient is treated with thrombolysis, antiplatelet should be delayed until 24 hours after AND once repeat imaging excludes haemorrhage.
+If the patient is treated with thrombolysis, antiplatelet therapy should be delayed until 24 hours after AND once repeat imaging excludes haemorrhage.

-• 1st line for non-valvular AF: DOAC
+• 1st line for most patients: DOAC (e.g. apixaban)

 Author: Adams Lau